-Something worth noting here, if you don't have all the points in your Marriott account and intend on transferring points from another program or performing a one-off transfer from a family member, you can still call and place your reservation on hold while you wait for the extra points to lodge in your account.
+Something worth noting here, if you don't have all the points in your Marriott account and intend on transferring points from another program or from family members, you can still call and place your reservation on hold while you wait for the extra points to lodge in your account.

 If you find seven days of award availability in the hotel you want to redeem, don't wait until everything has settled, get it booked immediately.